oils-for-unix/oils/doc/regex-manual.md

   different things.
 See the critique at the end of this doc.
 - bash and awk use the limited and verbose POSIX ERE syntax, while eggexes are more expressive and (in some cases) Perl-like.
 - They're designed to be **translated to any regex dialect**.
-Right now, it translates to ERE so you can use them with common Unix tools:
+Right now, the Oil shell translates them to ERE so you can use them with common Unix tools:
   - `egrep` (`grep -E`)
   - `awk`
   - GNU `sed --regexp-extended`